 People who have arthritis and other chronic health condition have trouble getting enough physical activity to improve their health.

 Regular physical activity is an important strategy for relieving pain and maintaining or improving function for people with arthritis.

-Despite that, people with arthritis are less likely to be physically active than those with arthritis.
+Despite that, people with arthritis are less likely to be physically active than those without arthritis.

 Nearly half of adults with arthritis report no leisure-time physical activity.
 Not being physically active is bad for arthritis, is a risk factor for other chronic diseases and interferes with management of other conditions.